tytydraco/yessleep/out/Roses_Are_Red_Cause_Teds_Dead.md

 1. Campaign of sex bombing by Betty Lou, and;
 2. Learned over pillow talk Betty Lou took Lexapro, left a dysfunctional home very young, and divorced her husband for withholding oral sex from her, and;
 3. Betty Lou had been in therapy since junior high and according to her, "was very well adjusted." and;
 4. Betty Lou like playing poker.
 She often disappeared to go gamble.
-Legal & illegal games.
+As Betty Lou spoke fluent Mandarin this included not just legal but illegal backroom games as well.
 5. Couldn't stop knitting scarves and shit even right after sex and;
 6. Gulping hard liquor.
 Like the man wrote, Betty Lou was the kind of woman who would take a drink.
 Even if she had to knock you over to get the bottle, and;
 7. Unbeknownst to me: *Men in Brooklyn began to go* ***missing***